 Google gives you many options to google search an image one being by directly uploading the image from your device and the other being by entering the image URL from any site.

 5) What is Reverse Image Search?

 Reverse image search engines are the ones that help you search images by uploading images online.
 Unlike other general search engines, you don’t enter text or keywords to search for images with these.

 Instead in reverse image searches, you either upload any image or the URL of an image to find out similar images online.

-Reverse image search process is very useful when you don’t have words to describe way you’re looking for or you want to find similar images quickly without much hassle.
+The reverse image search process is very useful when you don’t have words to describe the way you’re looking for or you want to find similar images quickly without much hassle.

 Image search engines work like any other regular search engine.
 Once you enter a query in the search box, they look up their database and locate images that match your requirements.
 They then surface those images in the SERPs.
 You can click to go to the image sources.